Last Updated on August 3, 2023 by Michelle Ball

 – Bad faith, or

-Teachers Are Involved in Grade Appeals
+Law Mandates Teachers Must Be Involved in Grade Appeals

 Teachers Should Be Spoken to First